 - We don't currently have an indicator that shows the backlight is on, and if you're riding during the day, you might not notice.
 In the GPS device's menu, go to Auto and then Light.
 Since every category in the Auto menu is referring to auto options, Light is referring to auto-backlight.
 If Light is turned to Off, it means that when you hit the backlight button (also the Enter button), the backlight will stay on until the next time you hit the button.
 If Light is switched to On, it means the backlight will automatically turn off after 10 seconds.

-Again, there's always the possibility it's defect or the battery didn't age well.
-If you've tried the above, and are still seeing <80% of advertised run time, contact us (if you're in the US) or your original place of purchase (if you're outside the US) to explore options.
+Again, there's always the possibility it's a defect or the battery didn't age well.
+If you've tried the above, and are still seeing <80% of the advertised runtime, contact us (if you're in the US) or your original place of purchase (if you're outside the US) to explore options.